feathersjs-ecosystem/feathers-hooks-common/docs/hooks.md

   Traverse and transform objects in place by visiting every node on a recursive walk.
 Any object in the hook may be traversed, including the query object.

-  > [substack/js-traverse](https://github.com/substack/js-traverse) documents the extensive methods and context available to the transformer function.
+  > [traverse (NPM)](https://npmjs.com/package/traverse) documents the extensive methods and context available to the transformer function.

 ## unless